-B8.
-Community Investment
+B8 Community Investment

 The Group is committed to supporting the community by incorporating social participation and contribution in our business development.
 We believe through community investment, socially responsible corporate culture and practices can be nurtured in the Group.
-Despite no donation (2021: nil) is made during the Reporting Period, the Group has all along concerned about the underprivileged issue in local community and will continue to fulfil its social responsibility by supporting charity and community development in the future.
+Despite no specific resources and donation (2022: nil) are made during the Reporting Period, the Group has all along concerned about and focus on culture, especially the underprivileged issue in local community and will continue to fulfil its social responsibility by supporting charity and community development in the future.
 The Group is considering the appropriate resources to be contributed so as to strike a balance between the financial condition and social investment in the future.

-Subject areas, aspe Key Performance Ir cts, general disclosures and ndicators (KPIs) Section Page A. Environmental A1: Emissions General Disclosure "Environmental Aspects" 51-57 KPI A1.1 The types of emissions and respective emissions data "Emissions - Air Pollutant Emission" 52 KPI A1.2 Greenhouse gas emissions in total and, where appropriate, intensity "Emissions - Greenhouse Gas Emission" 53 KPI A1.3 Total hazardous waste produced and, where appropriate, intensity "Emission - Hazardous and Non-hazardous Wastes" 54 KPI A1.4 Total non-hazardous waste produced and, where appropriate, intensity "Emissions - Hazardous and Non-hazardous Wastes" 55 KPI A1.5 Description of emissions target(s) set and steps taken to achieve them "Emissions - Air Pollutant Emission", "Emissions - Greenhouse Gas Emission" 52-53, 56 KPI A1.6 Description of how hazardous and non-hazardous wastes are handled, and a description of reduction target(s) set and steps taken to achieve them "Emissions - Hazardous and Non-hazardous Wastes" 54, 57
+Subject areas, aspects, general disclosures and Key Performance Indicators (KPIs) Section Aspect A1: Emission ons General Disclosure e "Environmental Aspects" KPI A1.1 The types of emissions and respective emissions data "Emissions - Air Pollutant Emission" KPI A1.2 GHG emissions in total and, where appropriate, intensity "Emissions - GHG Emission" KPI A1.3 Total hazardous waste produced and, where appropriate, intensity "Emissions - Hazardous and Non- hazardous Wastes" KPI A1.4 Total non-hazardous waste produced and, where appropriate, intensity "Emissions - Hazardous and Non- hazardous Wastes" KPI A1.5 Description of emissions target(s) set and steps taken to achieve them "Emissions - Air Pollutant Emission", "Emissions - GHG Emission" KPI A1.6 Description of how hazardous and non-hazardous wastes are handled, and a description of reduction target(s) set and steps taken to achieve them "Emissions - Hazardous and Non- hazardous Wastes" Aspect A2: Use of Resources General Disclosure e "Use of Resources" KPI A2.1 Direct and/or indirect energy consumption by type in total and intensity "Use of Resources - Energy" KPI A2.2 Water consumption in total and intensity "Use of Resources - Water Consumption" KPI A2.3 Description of energy use efficiency target(s) set and steps taken to achieve them "Use of Resources - Energy"

-Subject areas, aspe cts, general disclosures and Key Performance In ndicators (KPIs) Section Page A2: Use of Resource es General Disclosure "Use of Resources" 57-61 KPI A2.1 Direct and/or indirect energy consumption by type in total and intensity "Use of Resources - Energy" 58 KPI A2.2 Water consumption in total and intensity "Use of Resources - Water Consumption" 59 KPI A2.3 Description of energy use efficiency target(s) set and steps taken to achieve them "Use of Resources - Energy" 60-61 KPI A2.4 Description of whether there is any issue in sourcing water that is fit for purpose, water efficiency target(s) set and steps taken to achieve them "Use of Resources - Water Consumption" 60-61 KPI A2.5 Total packaging material used for finished products and, if applicable, with reference to per unit produced "Use of Resources - Packaging Materials" 60
+Subject areas, asp Key Performance ects, general disclosures and Indicators (KPIs) Section KPI A2.4 Description of whether there is any issue in sourcing water that is fit for purpose, water efficiency target(s) set and steps taken to achieve them "Use of Resources - Water Consumption" KPI A2.5 Total packaging material used for finished products and, if applicable, with reference to per unit produced "Use of Resources - Packaging Materials" Aspect A3: The Er vironment and Natural Resources General Disclosure e "The Environment and Natural Resources" KPI A3.1 Description of the significant impacts of activities on the environment and natural resources and the actions taken to manage them "The Environment and Natural Resources" Aspect A4: Climat e Change General Disclosure e "Climate Change" KPI A4.1 Description of the significant climate- related issues which have impacted, and those which may impact, the issuer, and the actions taken to manage them "Climate Change" Aspect B1: Employ Aspect B1: Employment General Disclosure e "Employment" KPI B1.1 Total workforce by gender, employment type, age group and geographical region "Employment" KPI B1.2 Employee turnover rate by gender, age group and geographical region "Employment"

-Subject areas, aspec Key Performance In cts, general disclosures and dicators (KPIs) Section Page

-A3: The Environmen nt and Natural Resources

-General Disclosure "The Environment and Natural Resources" 62

-KPI A3.1 Description of the significant impacts of activities on the environment and natural resources and the actions taken to manage them "The Environment and Natural Resources" 62

-A4: Climate Change 2

-General Disclosure "Climate Change" 62-72

-KPI A4.1 Description of the significant climate-related issues which have impacted, and those which may impact, the issuer, and the actions taken to manage them "Climate Change" 62-72

-B. Social

-Employment and La abour Practices

-B1: Employment

-General Disclosure "Employment" 73

-KPI B1.1 Total workforce by gender, employment type, age group and geographical region "Employment" 74-75

-KPI B1.2 Employee turnover rate by gender, age group and geographical region "Employment" 76